0xtter/Jurassic-Fight/README.md

 - [ ] Specificial individual for each group called "Master".
 - [ ] The more a teacher has listened to different messages, the more likely the group is to be the wiser and therefore to be the winner.
 - [ ] The Master cannot move.
-- [ ] Individuals brings back knwoledge to the master.
+- [ ] Individuals brings back knowledge to the master.
 - [ ] The exchange of message between two individuals is done according to their group and a possible alliance.
 - [ ] Pseudo randomness on the movements.
 - [ ] Pseudo randomness on the reception of the messages.